Maximax67/Words-CEFR-Dataset/README.md

 1. **Incorporating Additional Datasets**: To obtain more precise data, consider parsing the [Octanove Vocabulary profile](https://github.com/openlanguageprofiles/olp-en-cefrj/blob/master/octanove-vocabulary-profile-c1c2-1.0.csv) dataset, which provides C1 and C2 level vocabulary data.
 However, please note that this dataset is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
 Also you can parse [World level survey by Zenodo](https://zenodo.org/records/12501) dataset to further enrich the dataset.
 This dataset, licensed under the [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/legalcode).

 2. **Filtering Personal Names and Geographical Entities**: you can improve result accuracy by implementing mechanisms to identify and exclude personal names, countries, cities, and other such entities from displaying CEFR levels.
-This refinement can help ensure that the analysis focuses solely on linguistic content.
+This refinement can help ensure that the analysis focuses solely on linguistic content. **Already done in my [cefrpy](https://github.com/Maximax67/cefrpy) project**.

 ## Dataset files included